Joffreybvn/CompressedBlocksPluginDocs/docs/permissions.rst

 Compressing
 -----------

 A player must have a compressing permission (of a specific block or of all blocks) to be able to compress.
-Players that have not the compressing permission can still receive compressed blocks by the **/cb give** command.
+Players that have not the compressing permission can still receive compressed blocks with the **/cb give** command.

 ======================================  =======  =========================================================
 Permission Node                         Default  Description